michaelgrosner/tribeca/MANUAL.md

   * `AskSide` - Place new Pings only in Ask side, and therefore in Bid side only Pongs will be placed.

-  * `Depleted` - Place new Pings only in the opposite side with not enough funds to continue trading.
+  * `DepletedSide` - Place new Pings only in the opposite side with not enough funds to continue trading.

   * `DepletedBidSide` - Place new Pings only in the Ask side if there are not enough funds to continue trading in the Bid side.